a-rios/ats-models/README.md

 ### Inference

-Translating with a fine-tuned model is done with `inference_mbart.py`.
+The script [inference_mbart.py](inference_mbart.py) provides the interface to translate new texts with a fine-tuned model.
 If a reference translation is given, the script will calculate automatic metrics with [rouge_score](https://github.com/google-research/google-research/tree/master/rouge) and [sacrebleu](https://github.com/mjpost/sacrebleu).
 The model needs a language tag for each sample, this can be set in the following ways:

 * source and target language are fixed, i.e. all source and all target samples are in the same language: